Infinest/GENESIS2PCE/README.md

 This means you can use it as an actual 6 button PC Engine adapter for the handful of games that support it (Street Fighter 2, Art of Fighting, Fatal Fury 2 etc.).
 To ensure compatiblity with other games and the Sega Genesis 6 button controller, one should hold the Mode button while powering on the adapter to put the controller into 3 button mode and the adapter into 2 button mode.
 Sega Genesis 3 button controllers will always put the adapter into 2 button mode.

-Which mode the adapter is currently in, is represented by LED on the adapter PCB.
+Which mode the adapter is currently in, is represented by the onboard LED.

 | LED on | LED off |
 |--|--|